MUSIC OF THE SENSES

 After completing 10 years of elementary school teaching, including classroom music, she moved to a small town in the foothills south of Yosemite National Park.
 In 1989 she completed a second B.A., concentrating in Music Theory and Composition, at California State University, Fresno.

-She continues to be an active chamber music player, for fun and public performance.
-Her many years as a choral singer, and also the pianist for solo singers and chorus created a special affinity for the human voice.
-She now composes art songs and music for small ensembles and choruses.
+Her many years as a choral singer, and also the pianist for solo singers and choruses created a special affinity for the human voice.
+She has composed art songs and music for small ensembles and choruses.

 MUSICAL INFLUENCES